dmp1ce/decompose-web-common/README.md

 - `PROJECT_SOURCE_PATH` : The relative path to the website source from the source Dockerfile.
 Default is `source`.
 - `PROJECT_SOURCE_HOST_PATH` : The relative path to the website source from the decompose root.
 Default is `"./containers/source/"$PROJECT_SOURCE_PATH`.
-- `PROJECT_SOURCE_CONTAINER_PATH` : The absolute path to the source in the built container.
-Default is `/srv/http/source`.

 ### Production server